 - Review rotation specific objectives for each rotation prior to starting the rotation.

-- Completion of a Risk Management course within sixty days of starting at JHH and completion of your MyLearning modules are JHH requirements.
+- Completion of a Risk Management course and completion of your MyLearning modules are JHH requirements.
 Failure to complete the Risk Management seminar can result in revocation of your credentialing.

 - Check your email on a daily basis.
 Many residency and hospital communications are sent by email.

-It is the job of each resident to make these experiences the best they can be, to provide the very best care they can provide, and to learn everything you can from the mentors surrounding you each day.
-The residency year is challenging, enriching and intense.
+Additional Resources: It is the job of each resident to make these experiences the best they can be, to provide the very best care they can provide, and to learn everything you can from the mentors surrounding you each day.
+The residency year is challenging, enriching, and intense.
 Please know that the residency faculty is here to support you and help you as much as possible.
-Should we not be able to meet those needs, please do not hesitate to access the mySupport. mySupport is the employee assistance program of the Johns Hopkins University, Johns Hopkins Medicine, and Community Physicians.
+Should we not be able to meet those needs, please do not hesitate to access the Faculty and Staff Assistance Program (FASAP).
+FASAP is the employee assistance program of the Johns Hopkins University, Johns Hopkins Medicine, and Community Physicians.
 FASAP provides private and confidential services.

 On most required rotations you will be expected to take overnight calls at least once a week.
 Most services overnight calls are assigned to the PA resident on Friday night.
 You will be teamed up with a cross covering resident for the service you are covering.
 Additionally, you will be assigned overnight call on the Trauma service throughout the year on Friday nights when you are on a service that does not require overnight call.
 Taking call has been reported to be an excellent opportunity for learning.
 You should take advantage of your time on call to visit your patients often, manage patient issues that arise, perform consults, assist in the operating room and read if time permits.